 My Comments: So many of these cantrips have real life uses, like, gardening.

 “I’m off to my magic show, I’ll be back tonight!”

-“Sweetie,” your boyfriend calls back, “did you forget you were going to help with the garden?”
+“Sweetie,” your partner calls back, “did you forget you were going to help with the garden?”

 “Oh right, right. one moment dear, while I utter the magic words,” you respond, then say, “Ala… Peanut Butter Sandwiches!”

 The garden dirt rumbles and moves and then settles, all nicely turned and loose for planting.